CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 7. (Optional) Click **Advanced** and provide an out-of-band management server configuration script that executes on the `oob-mgmt-server` when the simulation starts.
 8. Click **Create**.

-Air builds a custom topology based on the file.

 {{<img src="/images/guides/nvidia-air/CreateADOT.png" alt="">}}

+Air redirects you to the [Drag-and-Drop topology builder](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Custom-Topology/#the-drag-and-drop-topology-builder) with your custom topology created.
+You can make any further modifications as needed.

 ### Export a Topology
 You can export the topology for any existing simulation.
 The exported file is JSON formatted.